El. Venizelos (ship): 2000s

-2010-Today

-In 2010, she served on the Oreus-Rhodes-Kos-Tinos-Mykonos route before her annual charter.
+In 2010, she served on the Pireus-Tinos-Mykonos-Kos-Rhodes route before her annual charter.
 She was then returned to the Piraeus-Chania route in October.
-On February 22, 2011, she departed from Perama to Benghazi via Souda to help evacuate people from Libya.
+On 22 February 2011 she departed from Perama to Benghazi via Souda to help evacuate people from Libya.

-She arrived on Piraeus on May 8, Between May 16 to May 22 she was deployed between Piraeus-Chania before chartering to Tunisia.
-Afterwards, she was laid up in Perama, until June 4, 2012.
-At this time, she returned to the Piraeus-Chania line for replacing Lato until April 21, 2013, when she was chartered.
-Between January 27, 2014 to January 28, she was used as a floating hotel in Argostoli, after an earthquake that had occurred.
-By March 1, she was laid up in Perama, before chartering in GoSardinia in July.
-During 2 September to 15 September, she returned to Chania - Piraeus and then laid up in Salamina.
+She arrived on Piraeus on 8 May.
+Between 16 and 22 May she was deployed between Piraeus-Chania before chartering to Tunisia.
+Afterwards, she was laid up in Perama, until 4 June 2012.
+At this time, she returned to the Piraeus-Chania line for replacing Lato until 21 April 2013, when she was chartered.
+Between 27 and 28 January 2014, she was used as a floating hotel in Argostoli, after an earthquake that had occurred.
+By 1 March she was laid up in Perama, before chartering in GoSardinia in July.
+During 2 to 15 September, she returned to Chania - Piraeus and then laid up in Salamina.
 Since 2017, she operates the Piraeus-Souda line again.